erew123/alltalk_tts/README.md

      - **For Linux/Mac**:
        - `pip install -r system/requirements/requirements_textgen.txt`

+5. **DeepSpeed Requirements**:
+   - If Text-gen-webui is using a new version of PyTorch, you may need to uninstall and update your DeepSpeed version.
+   - Use AllTalks diagnostics or start-up menu to identify your version of PyTorch.
+<br><br>
 </details>

 <details>
 <summary>UPDATING - Standalone Application</summary>
 <br>

+If you installed from a ZIP file, you cannot use a `git pull` to update, as noted in the Quick Setup instructions.

 For Standalone Application users, here's how to update your setup: